 All women and their families will be treated with kindness, respect and dignity.
 The views, beliefs and values of women, their partners and family in relation to their care and that of their babies will be sought and respected at all times.

 We offer a wide range of services to meet individual needs.
-These include interpreters and link workers for women whose first language is not English.
-We also have family support workers who provide assistance and practical help – for example, around the house or with shopping.
+These include interpreters for women whose first language is not English.

 Choosing where to have your baby

 Having a baby is a natural event in life, and you should consider giving birth where you feel most comfortable and in control.
-You may find it helpful to talk to your midwife, or to other parents and support groups, or by visiting maternity units and birth centres.
+You may find it helpful to talk to your midwife, or to other parents and support groups.

 For more information about disabled access for this service, please click here.

-Whether you give birth in hospital or at home, a midwife will be with you when you are in labour.
-Midwives provide antenatal care in many locations, including GP surgeries, Sure Start centres and children’s centres.
-Postnatal care is largely provided through home visits.
-Community midwives also provide home birth information and support.
+When you give birth in hospital, a midwife will be with you when you are in labour.
+Midwives provide antenatal care in many locations, including at Aston Pride Community Health Centre, GP surgeries and children’s centres (family hubs).
+Postnatal care can be provided at home, in a nearby clinic or over the phone.